Hadron masses from a Kaluza-Klein like Model: Hadron masses

 \section{Hadron masses}

-The magnetic multipliers as well as the coupling constants are not dependent on particle generation.
-That allows to calculate the hadron masses.
-First the meson masses scalar and vector - and afterwards the baryon masses - spin $3 \hbar / 2$ and $\hbar / 2$ - are calculated.
-The search for lists of particles ended by using those of Wikipedia $[39,40]$.
-For each table a hypothetical combination with a top quark is added to demonstrate the expected masses.
-The measured particle masses shown are used in the comparison to the calculated values and to estimate the relative error.
+The field multipliers as well as the couplings are not dependent on particle generation.
+The quark flavor constants $A_{s,c,b}$ are easily calculated using the formulas and measured masses of the mesons $\phi, \psi, \Upsilon$.
+That allows to compute the hadron masses.
+First the meson masses scalar and vector - and afterwards the baryon masses - spin $\hbar / 2$ and $3\hbar / 2$ - are calculated.
+The search for lists of particles ended by using those of Wikipedia $[39,40]$, where the lowest mass values of the quark combinations are stated.
+It is not clear, if these mass values, specifically for baryons are the right choice for comparison.
+However, the measured particle masses shown are used in comparison to the calculated values and to estimate the relative error caused by the uncertainties of the experimentally determined values.
 All other calculations, however, rest on data of the latest PDG publications [29].
 All lists include the particle name, the symbol, quark content, measured and calculated masses in $\mathrm{MeV} / \mathrm{c}^{2}$ and $\mathrm{kg}$, together with the standard deviations, the relative error, and the mass formula.
 The measured masses in $\mathrm{kg}$ are not stated with standard deviation, since these numbers are no longer used in any further calculation.